Blockchain-Based Accounting and Crediting of Greenhouse Gases for Sustainability

 A cap-and-trade system caps the total levels of carbon and other greenhouse gas emissions.
 Caps are increasingly reduced yearly to create scarcity.
 Companies with low GHG emissions can sell the carbon credits they didn't spend to other companies who emit more than they were allowed to.
 This creates the supply and demand of the carbon market and determines the pricing of carbon and other GHG credits on the open market.

 Last year climate risk disclosures surged as businesses expected an increase in regulations and consumer demands for carbon reductions.
-The Securities and Exchange Commission (SEC) has made corporate disclosures on climate and other Environmental, Social, and Corporate Governance (ESG) guidance a top priority.
+The Securities and Exchange Commission (SEC) has made corporate disclosures on climate-related matters a top priority.

 Because climate matters may affect a company's finances, it is critically important that financial reports include climate-related disclosures that are accurate and verifiable.
 To ensure auditors can sign an audit, disclosures should be structured in a way that provides for uniform information.
 Technology-savvy businesses understand blockchain may provide a solution.